acornak/go-concurrency-server/README.md

 Docker must be running!

 By default, server will run locally on `http://127.0.0.1:4001/`.
-Only one endpoint is defined: `/v1/api/smart` with query param `timeout` that accepts only numberic values.
+Only one endpoint is defined: `/v1/api/smart` with query param `timeout` that accepts only numeric values.

 ## Pre-commit